Oogy/ansible-workstation/README.md

-# ansible-3la-microcloud
+# Ansible Collection - 3la.microcloud

-An Ansible Collection for joining any variety of machines running a Nomad Cluster over a Nebula Network.
+Documentation for the collection.